 But don’t forget to add interest in your decor with colour!

-This is where the character and personality comes to life in a classic and timeless home.
-It really is the goal of my classic and timeless philosophy.
+This is where the character and personality comes to life in a timeless home.
+It really is the goal of my timeless philosophy.

 You can have fun with vibrant saturated colour, or moody muted tones.
 Just make sure they have similar intensity, that is don’t mix CLEAN and DIRTY colour, and have fun with it!